amirmasp/PerfectBinaryTree/README.md

 Returns a vector of nodes visited from left to right

 2- LevelorderTraversal:
-Returns a vec separated by its level
+Returns a vector separated by its level

 so we can get the Level of the tree  by :
 `vec.size()`